LGBTQ rights in Senegal: U.S. Department of State

-2013
+Obama 2013 visit

 While visiting Senegal in June, United States President Barack Obama called for African countries to give gays equal rights under the law.
 Senegal President Macky Sall responded by saying that "We are still not ready to decriminalize homosexuality."
 He also insisted that the country is "very tolerant" and that, "This does not mean we are homophobic."
 He said that countries make decisions on complex issues in their own time, noting that Senegal has outlawed capital punishment while other countries have not.
 He also said that, "Gays are not persecuted, but for now they must accept the choices of other Senegalese."
 Obama had previously been urged by the human rights group Amnesty International to use his trip around Africa to speak out against threats to gays and lesbians, which it claimed had reached dangerous levels in Africa.
 Before this trip, the Obama administration had been characterized as taking a "cautious" approach to the promotion of gay rights in Africa, to avoid "igniting a backlash that could endanger local activists."

-2018

-In September 2018, four people, two men and two women, were arrested in the capital, Dakar, by police for homosexuality after people in their neighbourhood circulated videos of them engaged in sexual acts, as part of pre-election crackdown so politicians don't seem 'pro-homosexual' for the 2019 Senegalese presidential election as local LGBTQ activists said.
-The arrest came shortly after the conviction in early September of a local chief, Cheikh Abdel Kalifa Karaboué, for drugging and raping a male co-worker.
-He was sentenced to four years in prison for rape and sexual acts "against nature".
+Universal Periodic Reviews